runekn/vs_rkn_gridlesscrafting/README.md

 ## Wishlist

 * More and better animations based on tools and recipe
-* Particles while crafting
-	* Estimated difficulty: MEDIUM
-* Particles per item type
-	* Estimated difficulty: MEDIUM-HARD (though can be done one recipe at a time)
-* Sounds while crafting
-	* Estimated difficulty: MEDIUM
-* Sounds per item type
-	* Estimated difficulty: MEDIUM-HARD (though can be done one recipe at a time)
 * Support adding ingredient while in mouse mode
 	* Estimated difficulty: MEDIUM